 Library staff and HINARI collaborators Nathan Rupp, Khadija El-Hazimy, and John Gallagher with the Louise Darling award.
 The Medical Library Association (MLA) has announced that it has awarded its Louise Darling Medal for Distinguished Achievement in Collection Development in the Health Sciences to the HINARI Access to Research in Health Programme for 2015.
 HINARI partners with publishers around the world to deliver scholarly health information and content (articles, books, and databases) to developing countries around the world who otherwise could not afford these resources.
 Under the guidance of Nathan Rupp, the library’s Head of Collection Development and Management, the Cushing/Whitney Medical Library plays and essential role in supporting HINARI by helping update publisher content in the HINARI database.
 HINARI is headquartered at the World Health Organization in Geneva and is part of the Research4Life (R4L) series of programmes which also includes AGORA (agriculture), ARDI (applied technology), and OARE (environment).
 Yale University Library is a Founding Partner in Research4Life, starting with the launch of HINARI in 2002.

 Yale Affiliates can now earn CME credits for listening to the Biomedical and Life Sciences Collection of the Henry Stewart Talks.
 Yale University and YNHH, as well as individual faculty and staff, spend hundreds of thousands of dollars to fulfill these requirements.
 On the home page (linked above) you should see that you now have CME available.
 (If you don't, you may need to log in to the Yale VPN.)
-Anyone at Yale wanting to fulfill their CME credits as required by the American Medical Association, or other professional organization, can click to register.

 There is a new guide to Open Access initiatives supported by Yale Library.
 The page lists OA programs in two categories: those that provide Yale authors discounts on open access publication fees OA initiatives supported through library memberships The guide will be updated as YUL joins additional OA programs.
 For further reading on Open Access, we recommend the SPARC OA page, Wikipedia entry, or one of several books the library holds on the subject.